2006 Noida serial murders: Inquiry committee report

-Suspicions of child pornography racket

-The investigating teams seized erotic literature along with a laptop computer connected to a webcam, which immediately raised apprehensions of the presence of an international child pornography racket.
-The police also recovered photographs of Pandher with nude children and foreigners during his four international visits.
-It was alleged that Pandher supplied such pictures abroad and could link him to pedophilia, which was later discovered to be untrue.
-Later during the investigation it was found that the nude children in the pictures were Pandher's grandchildren.
-There was no link found to child pornography.
-The laptop and the webcam were later returned to the family, and the story was classified as a media-created rumour.

 Suspicions of organ trade and cannibalism

 The police initially suspected an organ trade angle as to the motive behind the murders and raided the house of a doctor who lived in the neighbourhood of the primary accused.
 A team of officials, accompanied by a team of forensic experts, went to pick up possible evidence for tests.
 The police revealed that the doctor had been accused of a similar crime in 1998, although the court had absolved him the same year.
 There was a second raid a few days later.
 The police were, however, cautious with the news reports suggesting the accused committed cannibalism even before the polygraph tests had barely begun.
 They were "aghast" when they learned of media reports that one of the accused had confessed to the consumption of the victims' livers and other body parts.
 Such a possibility was not ruled out by the investigating team, considering the amount of brutality the duo had allegedly committed on the victims.